dodo295/Eye_Detection/README.md

 # Examples
-.
-Detect all faces using Haar Cascade Classifiers using OpenCV .
-Detect Center Eye keypoint with a Convolutional Neural Network
+Detect all faces using Haar Cascade Classifiers using OpenCV.
+Detect Center Eye keypoint with a Convolutional Neural Network.